How should your city move – in daily life and in times of crisis?Join the conversation and help reimagine urban mobility.

 Mobility triage and prioritisation, including how mobility spaces might be managed when systems are under strain

-Through guided discussions with domain experts and fellow residents, participants share experiences, exchange ideas, and help develop a collective vision for resilient urban mobility.
+Through guided discussions with domain experts and fellow residents, participants shared experiences, exchanged ideas, and helped develop a collective vision for resilient urban mobility.

-Each forum follows a common process, but discussions are grounded in local realities.
+Each forum followed a common process but was grounded in local realities.
 Every city has its own context, challenges, and values, recognising that there are no one size fits all solutions.

 The outcomes, decided entirely by the participants, will be shared with local stakeholders and contribute to European level research and policy on urban mobility and resilience.

-While not organised by city governments, the AntifragiCity forums offer a meaningful opportunity for residents to influence discussions at both the local and European level.
+While not organised by city governments, the AntifragiCity forums offered a meaningful opportunity for residents to influence discussions at both the local and European level.

 Why Citizens' Forums?